 My dad who never will admit he drinks too much is a hard worker.
 He has supported his family his entire life.
 He loves people and loves to make people laugh but his health is being affected by his drinking as is many of his personal relationships.
 This doesn’t mean I don’t love him or I can’t have a good day with him.
-It means he has a problem.
+It means he needs to drink less.

 2.)
 I am exaggerating.

 Recently, a coworker and I have become close.
-I had a stressful weekend with my mother and when my coworker asked about my weekend, I was honest.
+I had a stressful weekend with my mother and when my coworker asked about my weekend, I shared that it was tough because my mother was an alcoholic.
 They immediately jumped to number 2 on the list.
-They started grilling me about how often she drank, when she drank, what she drank, her arrest record, etc. I thought I was on trial.
+They started grilling me about how often she drank, when she drank, what she drank, her arrest record, etc. It was as if they didn’t believe I knew the definition of alcoholism.
+I thought I was on trial.
 As if this wasn’t insulting enough, they then googled her to see if they could find this said “arrest record”.
 I was really hurt.
 It was as if me saying my mom was an alcoholic wasn’t enough for them.
 After answering their questions (and passing their test), they then became empathetic.

 I am lucky, well actually this is unlucky, that my mom does have quite a resume for alcoholism.
 She has been arrested, she has lost jobs because of her drinking, she binge drinks, she hides her drinking, and it has been going on for years.
 She knows its a problem.
 She goes to AA and goes to therapy.
 She just…isn’t doing great regardless.
 Because of these things, people usually end up believing me.
 What if she hadn’t been arrested though?
 What if she hadn’t lost any jobs?
 What if she was just unbelievably lucky and scooted past authorities and coworkers?
 Would these guys have dismissed my mother’s alcoholism and assumed I was stretching the truth?
 I can’t say.
 It does seem that I really have to convince them of this first before we can move on to empathy.
 Newsflash, I have been dealing with this my whole life.
 I know what it is and I know what defines it.
 Trust me, she meets the criteria.